Amaroq-Clearwater/BLAKER/README.md

 BLAKER is a Windows application for transferring files via papers, images, or movies.

+This is not a joke program but solution of realistic business issues.

 ## How to use BLAKER Papers

 1. Load some files into BLAKER.